i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   blk :: 8
   size :: 4 * number of acks to follow, minimum 1 ack
   for each ack:
-  key ID :: 2 bytes, big endian, from the message being acked N :: 2 bytes, big endian, from the message being acked
+  tagsetid :: 2 bytes, big endian, from the message being acked N :: 2 bytes, big endian, from the message being acked